 Jay House is in a pleasant very walkable neighborhood in the charming town of Colusa, a short stroll from the Sacramento River.
 Forty percent of the migratory birds on the Pacific Flyway pass through the area, and Colusa is a few minutes drive from the wildlife refuges in the Sacramento National Wildlife Refuge Complex.
 From the house it’s a short walk into the Colusa-Sacramento River State Recreation Area.
-The area is very familiar to bird watchers, hunters and fishermen, but is otherwise a well-kept secret.
 Only an hour from Sacramento or two hours from San Francisco, Colusa is like another world.
 This is a real small town, undiscovered by tourists, yet with all the ingredients for a fun and relaxing get-away.

 American Birding Association

 Birding Hotspots in the United States

 Birding the world